sashokbg/interest-calculator/README.md

 # interest-calculator
-Interest Calculator (bulgarian) developed for my father
+Interest Calculator (bulgarian) developed for my father using Swing